bbyte47/playground/content/posts/cognitive_revolution.md

 tags:
   - Hominoidea
   - BH Section 2
-description: 'What changed us from middle of the pact to the apex predator'
+description: 'What changed us from middle of the pact to the apex predator lecture 1 in Section 2'
 post: 'cognitive_revolution'
 ---